Tsering Dolma Gyaltong

 Tsering Dolma Gyaltong was a Tibetan spiritual leader living in exile in Toronto, Ontario, Canada.
-Tsering was active in being a Founding Member of the Tibetan Women's Association and re-establishing it again in 1984.
+Tsering was a Founding Member of the Tibetan Women's Association and participated in its re-establishment in 1984.

-She was active in her open criticism of China's treatment of Tibetans.
+She openly criticized China's treatment of Tibetans.

-Tsering was a member of the International Council of 13 Indigenous Grandmothers - a group of spiritual elders, medicine women and wisdom keepers until her death in 2018.
+Tsering was a member of the International Council of 13 Indigenous Grandmothers–a group of spiritual elders, medicine women and wisdom keepers–until her death in 2018.